June 1, 2022

 Section image

-In this webinar Dr. Jan Hellemans describes the intrinsic potential of droplet digital PCR (ddPCR) in clinical research for three different applications:
+In this webinar, Dr. Jan Hellemans describes the intrinsic potential of droplet digital PCR (ddPCR) in clinical research for three different applications:

 • rare variant analysis in plasma samples,